Boussu Castle

 Boussu Castle, locally known as Château de Boussu, lies in the village of Boussu-en-Fagne in the valley of the Eau Blanche stream, in the province of Namur in the Wallonia region in Belgium.

-The first fortification at this site probably dates back to a period somewhere between the 11th and 14th century.
+The first fortification at this site probably dates back to a period between the 11th and 14th centuries.
 Its Lords were provosts of the town of Couvin.

-In the second half of the 16th century the castle was rebuilt when it was owned by the rich and powerful Boussu family.
-The gate and the round corner tower, with its artillery openings, date back to that building phase.
+In the second half of the 16th century, the castle was rebuilt under the ownership of the wealthy Boussu family.
+The gate and the round corner tower, with its artillery openings, originate from that construction phase.
+Later, Boussu Castle was purchased by Jean de Marotte.

-In 1860 the entire castle was renovated in a neoclassical style by the architect Suys on the orders of its owner Augustin Licot, an ironmaster from Nismes.
-In 1897 Boussu Castle was bought by the De Villermont family.
+In 1625, it passed to the Kiévrain family.
+In 1677, the L-shaped building next to the gate was added.
+The freestanding stables and the square tower were built in 1748.
+In 1860, the entire castle was renovated in a neoclassical style by architect Suys under the orders of its owner, Augustin Licot, an ironmaster from Nismes.
+In 1897, Boussu Castle was acquired by the De Villermont family.

-At present Boussu Castle is owned by the Count and Countess de Villermont and can not be visited but it can be rented for meetings.
-A very nice, lordly castle.
+Currently, Boussu Castle is owned by the Count and Countess de Villermont and is not open to the public, but it can be rented for meetings.
+A very beautiful, noble castle.

 Gallery